Brad Sigmon: 2025 death warrant and final appeal

 On February 7, 2025, the South Carolina Supreme Court issued Sigmon's death warrant and scheduled his execution for March 7, 2025.
 The court gave him until February 21 to select his preferred method of execution, with the options of lethal injection, electrocution, or firing squad.
 If he declined to choose a method, the electric chair would be chosen by default.

 A week after the death warrant was signed, Sigmon filed an appeal for a stay of execution, asking the court to delay his death warrant until his lawyers received the autopsy report of Marion Bowman Jr., whose execution took place two weeks prior, in order to review the report before selecting the preferred method of Sigmon's execution.
 According to Sigmon's lawyers, Sigmon did not want to die on the electric chair and wanted to choose between firing squad and lethal injection, but he was hesitant to pick the latter option due to witnesses' accounts that in the state's previous three executions, the inmates were not pronounced dead within 20 minutes after receiving a single dose of pentobarbital.

 On February 21, 2025, Sigmon appealed to the South Carolina Supreme Court to hear more evidence of his brain damage, mental illness, and childhood trauma—all factors Sigmon cited as making him ineligible for capital punishment.
 That same day, Sigmon chose to be executed by firing squad.
 Only three people, all in Utah, were put to death by firing squad since the 1976 resumption of capital punishment in the United States, the most recent being in 2010.
 At the age of 67, Sigmon would also be the oldest person executed in South Carolina since capital punishment was restored.

 According to his lawyer, Sigmon felt that the electric chair might "burn and cook him alive;" he feared that lethal injection would cause him to suffer a prolonged death that lasted more than 20 minutes; and he knew that the firing squad would give him a violent death.
-Although Sigmon did not wish to "inflict that pain" on his family, executioners and witnesses, he nonetheless decided that the firing squad would be the best option in light of the alleged risks of lethal injection highlighted by the previous three executions conducted before his.
+Although Sigmon did not wish to "inflict that pain" on his family, executioners and witnesses, he nonetheless decided that the firing squad would be the best option in light of the risks of lethal injection highlighted by the previous three executions conducted before his.
 King also said, "He knows what the firing squad is going to do to his body—he knows it's going to break his bones, he knows it's gonna pulverize his organs.
 And it's a measure of how impossible the choice was here."